A. M. S. A. Amin

-Amsa Amin is a retired Major General of the Bangladesh Army, a politician from Kurigram district and former ambassador.
+Abul Mohammad Samaul Abdullah Amin is a retired Major General of the Bangladesh Army, a politician from Kurigram district and former ambassador.

 Career

 Amin was a prosecutor in the court martial case over the assassination of Ziaur Rahman in 1981 when he was a colonel in Bangladesh Army.

 Amin is the chairman of the Center for Security and Development Studies, a non-governmental organization.
-He is a retired major general of the Bangladesh Army and former ambassador.

-He retired from the army and joined the Awami League in 2001.
+Amin retired from the army and joined the Awami League in 2001.
 In 2003, he was elected president of the Kurigram district committee of the Awami League.
-He was defeated in the 8th parliamentary elections of 2001 by contesting from Kurigram-2 constituency with the nomination of Awami League.
+He was defeated in the 8th parliamentary elections of 2001 which he contested from Kurigram-2 constituency with the nomination of Awami League.
 After that he joined Gono forum in 2018.
 He also lost the Kurigram-2 constituency in the eleventh parliamentary election.

-He was the administrator of Kurigram district council.
+Amin was the administrator of Kurigram district council.